Low in sugar and with no added butter or oil, this gluten free peanut butter bread is still moist, tender, and full of peanut flavor.

-This loaf makes a lovely protein-packed breakfast, where it will certainly be making an appearance in my house especially with back-to-school coming, and it’s also perfect for an afternoon snack that will satisfy without ruining dinner.
+This quick bread loaf makes a lovely protein-packed breakfast, where it will certainly be making an appearance in my house especially with back-to-school coming.
+It’s also perfect for an afternoon snack that will satisfy without ruining dinner.